-School of Rock – The Musical follows failed wannabe rock star Dewey Finn, as he decides to steal the identity and life of his friend Ned Schneebly, in order to make a quick buck after being kicked out of his own band.
-Taking on the role of substitute teacher may be daunting to some, but with rock and roll at his heart, Dewey sets out to change his straight-A prep schoolkids’ lives through the power of music.
+School of Rock the Musical follows failed wannabe rock star Dewey Finn, as he decides to steal the identity of his friend and flatmate Ned Schneebly, in order to make a quick buck after being kicked out of his own band.
+Taking on the role of substitute teacher may be daunting to some, but with rock and roll at his heart, Dewey finds the power to change his straight-A prep schoolkids’ lives through the power of music.

-Come and learn how to stick it to the man in the West End with some completely off the curriculum classes, taught by one of the greatest (or worst – depending on your perspective) supply teachers to have ever existed.
-School of Rock – The Musical officially opened at the New London Theatre in November 2016, with performances having began on 24th October.
+Come and learn how to "Stick it to the Man" in the West End with some completely off-curriculum classes, taught by one of the greatest (or worst) supply teachers to have ever existed.
+School of Rock the Musical plays at the Gillian Lynne Theatre - don't miss out!

-Who Should See It?School of Rock – The Musical is not only just perfect for lovers of the original film, but also anyone wanting to laugh, cry and rock.
+Who Should See It?School of Rock the Musical is not only perfect for lovers of the original film, but also anyone wanting to a riotous night out!

-With Andrew Lloyd Webber being behind this musical adaptation of the original film, fans of his work will be able to experience his trademark brilliance.
+With Andrew Lloyd Webber behind this smash-hit musical adaptation of the film, fans of his work will be able to experience his trademark brilliance.